-Ratko Mladic guilty of genocide, sentenced to life in prison
+Ratko Mladic guilty of genocide, sentenced to life

 Who is Ratko Mladic?

-The ex-general -- accused of being "the Butcher of Bosnia" -- was in command of the Bosnian Serb army which entered the town of Srebrenica in July 1995.
-In the days which followed, 8,000 Muslim men and boys were systematically slaughtered by troops under his leadership.
+The ex-general -- accused of being "the Butcher of Bosnia" -- was in command of the Bosnian Serb army that entered the town of Srebrenica in July 1995.
+In the days that followed, 8,000 Muslim men and boys were systematically slaughtered by troops under his leadership.

 The late Bosnia peace negotiator Richard Holbrooke once described Mladic as "one of those lethal combinations that history thrusts up occasionally -- a charismatic murderer."

-Mladic faced charges over his actions during the siege of Sarajevo where his heavily armed forces cut the city off from the outside world.
-Serb forces pounded the city from higher ground positions each day, trapping Sarajevo's residents in the valley below.
+Mladic faced charges over his actions during the siege of Sarajevo, where his heavily armed forces cut the city off from the outside world.
+Serb forces pounded the city from higher ground each day, trapping Sarajevo's residents in the valley below.
 More than 10,000 people, mostly civilians, perished.

-As the war ended in 1995, Mladic went on the run before being found 16 years later when police burst into the garden of a small house in northern Serbia.
+After the war ended in 1995, Mladic went on the run before being found 16 years later when police burst into the garden of a small house in northern Serbia.

 Though he was carrying two handguns, he surrendered without a fight.
 He was extradited for trial in the Netherlands.

-In 2011, a tribunal judge entered not guilty pleas for Mladic after he refused to cooperate and was forcibly removed from the courtroom at the judge's order.
+In 2011, a tribunal judge entered pleas of not guilty for Mladic after he refused to cooperate and was forcibly removed from the courtroom at the judge's order.

-Mladic's judgment day comes more than a year after Bosnian Serb political leader Radovan Karadzic was sentenced to 40 years in prison in March 2016, for his role in the 1990s conflict.
+Mladic's judgment day comes more than a year after Bosnian Serb political leader Radovan Karadzic was sentenced to 40 years in prison for his role in the 1990s conflict.

 Former Serbian President Slobodan Milosevic was arrested in 2001 but died before his trial could be completed.